kubernetes/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 ### Kubernetes API Changes

 There has been much discussion about how this fits best into the Kubernetes API.
-The consensus is for an imperative "debug this pod" action that's implemented mostly in the kubelet.
+The consensus is for an imperative "debug this pod" action whereby Kubernetes creates a new, temporary container in a pod on command.
 In order to avoid new dependencies in the kubelet, this will be implemented in the Core API.
 Three possible implementations follow, and additional implementations that were evaluated and dismissed are at the end of this document.

 All of the proposed solutions implement the user-level concept of a _Debug Container_ using the API-level concept of an _Ephemeral Container_.
 The API doesn't prescribe how an Ephemeral Container is used.
 It could conceivably see use other than Debug Containers, but we don't currently have other use cases.

-#### Chosen Solution: POST to an Existing Pod
+#### Chosen Solution: Subresource to Update PodStatus

-We're modifying an existing pod, so this fits as a subresource of the target pod.
-We will create a new top-level object that contains a `v1.Container` and `POST` to the subresource to create the Debug Container.
-Since this is a `POST`, we cannot upgrade the connection to streaming if we want to continue supporting web socket clients.

-Rather than using an existing subresource like `/exec` and conditionally stream based on `PodExecOptions`, we will create a new subresource with consistent streaming behavior.
-A new subresource has the added benefit of being able to entirely hide interface entirely behind a feature flag by conditionally registering the new subresource.

-A `v1.Container` by itself lacks type and object metadata, so we will create a new type:
+An Ephemeral Container is not part of the pod specification as it's not part of the intended state of the pod, but we describe it using the same primitives as `PodSpec`.
+An `EphemeralContainer` contains a Spec, a Status and a Target:

 ```
 // EphemeralContainer describes a container to attach to a running pod for troubleshooting.